 14.1 A pre-installation survey of the property must be carried out to determine suitability for treatment and the need for any necessary repairs to the building structure before application of the system.
-A specification must be prepared for each elevation of the building indicating:
+A specification is prepared for each elevation of the building indicating:

-- the position of beads - detailing around windows, doors and at eaves - damp-proof course (dpc) level - exact position of expansion joints, if required - · additional corner mesh and reinforcement, where required - · areas where flexible sealants must be used - · any alterations to external plumbing - the position of fire barriers. - 14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers to determine the pull-out resistance of the proposed mechanical fixings.
-An assessment is carried out and recommendation made on the type and number of fixings required to withstand the building's expected wind loading based on calculations using the test data and pull-out resistance (see section 7).
-The advice of the Certificate holder should be sought to ensure the proposed bonding pattern (supplementary adhesive) is sufficient. - 14.3 All modifications, such as provision for fire barriers (see section 8) and necessary repairs to the building structure, must be completed before installation of the system commences. - 14.4 Surfaces should be sound, clean and free from loose material.
+- the position of beads - detailing around windows, doors and at eaves - damp-proof course (dpc) level - · exact position of expansion joints, if required - additional corner mesh and reinforcement, where required - · areas where flexible sealants must be used - any alterations to external plumbing, if required. - 14.2 The survey should include tests conducted on the walls of the building by the Certificate holder or their approved installers (see section 15) to determine the pull-out resistance for mechanical fixings for the appropriate substrate.
+An assessment and recommendation are made on the type and number of fixings required to withstand the building's expected wind loading, based on calculations using the fixing's pull-out resistance test data (see section 7).
+The advice of the Certificate holder should be sought to ensure the proposed fixing pattern (supplementary adhesive) is sufficient. - 14.3 All modifications, such as alteration to external plumbing and necessary repairs to the building structure, must be completed before installation of the system commences. - 14.4 Surfaces should be sound, clean, and free from loose material.
 The flatness of surfaces must be checked; this may be achieved using a straight-edge tool spanning the storey height.
-Any excessive irregularities, ie greater than 10 mm in one metre, must be made good prior to installation, to ensure that the insulation boards are installed with a smooth, in-plane finished surface. - 14.5 Where surfaces are covered with an existing rendering, it is essential that the bond between the background and the render is adequate.
-All loose areas should be hacked off and reinstated. - 14.6 On existing buildings, purpose-made window sills must be fitted to extend beyond the finished face of the system.
-New buildings should incorporate suitably deep sills (see Figure 5). - 14.7 In new buildings, internal wet work (eg screed or plastering) should be completed and allowed to dry prior to the application of the system. - 14.8 All modifications and necessary repairs to the building structure should be completed before installation commences. - 14.9 In multi-storey buildings, at least one non-combustible type fixing per square metre is recommended, to provide the increased stability that may be required in a fire (see section 8.7).
+Any excessive irregularities, ie greater than 10 mm in 1 m, must be made good prior to installation, to ensure that the insulation slabs are installed with a smooth, in-plane finished surface. - 14.5 Where surfaces are covered with an existing render, it is essential that the bond between the background and the render is adequate.
+All loose areas should be hacked off and reinstated. - 14.6 On existing buildings, purpose-made sills must be fitted to extend beyond the finished face of the system.
+New buildings should incorporate suitably deep sills (see Figure 10). - 14.7 In new buildings, internal wet work, eg screeding or plastering, should be completed and allowed to dry prior to the application of the system. - 14.8 In multi-storey buildings, at least one fixing per square metre should be of a non-combustible type to provide the increased stability that may be required in a fire.